 The spent fuel pool is considered part of the nuclear reactor facility.
 Its design, construction, and operation are governed by the Acts and regulations related to the nuclear reactor facility.
 Its radiation protection measures shall allow the entire reactor facility to meet dose limits and ALARA requirements prescribed for the nuclear reactor facility.
-Based on Article 12 of the "Safety Standards for Protection against Ionizing Radiation," the dose limits to the general public are: 1) an effective dose equivalent shall not exceed 1 mSv in one year, 2) a dose equivalent to the lens of the eye shall not exceed 15 mSv in one year, and 3) a dose equivalent to skin shall not exceed 50 mSv in one year.
-In addition, Article 10 of the "Enforcement Rules for the Implementation of Nuclear Reactor Facilities Regulation Act" stipulates that an annual external radiation dose to the general public from a nuclear power plant shall not exceed 0.5 mSv.
+Based on Article 12 of the "Safety Standards for Protection against Ionizing Radiation," the annual dose limits to the general public are: 1) an effective dose shall not exceed 1 mSv in one year, 2) an equivalent dose to the lens of the eye shall not exceed 15 mSv, and 3) a equivalent dose to the skin shall not exceed 50 mSv.
+In addition, Article 10 of the "Enforcement Rules for the Implementation of Nuclear Reactor Facilities Regulation Act" stipulates that an annual external radiation dose to the general public from a nuclear power plant shall not exceed 0.5 mSv or shall not exceed 0.02mSv in an hour.

 The constructing spent fuel dry storage facility is considered as an independent spent fuel storage installation (ISFSI), although it will be located inside the existing nuclear power plant site.
-Its radiation protection program shall ensure that annual effective dose equivalent to the general public from the spent fuel dry storage will not exceed 0.25 mSv, and annual external exposed radiation dose to the general public from the existing nuclear power plant and the spent fuel dry storage facility will not exceed 0.5 mSv.
+Its radiation protection program shall ensure that annual effective dose to the general public from the spent fuel dry storage will not exceed 0.25 mSv.